Projeto-USPY/uspy-backend/README.md

 #### **entity**

-    - All object definitions and their bindings to HTTP requests and their database objects
+    - All object definitions
+    - follows a MVC architecture, see "server" package for more details

 #### **iddigital**

     - Wrapper functions for interacting with the USP iddigital API and Records' PDF parsing.

-#### **main**

-    - Entrypoint for the web server and backend endpoints definitions

 #### **server**

     - Endpoint closures and their implementations

     - Middleware contains useful middleware functions, such as JWT validation and data binding

-    - API Handlers and Database Access Objects are separated in /api and /dao
+    - API Handlers and Data Access Objects are organized in a MVC manner:
+        - controllers use the entity.controller objects to bind request data
+        - models use the entity.models objects to recover data and perform upserts in the database
+        - views use the entity.views objects to represent data the front-end will receive

-    - Both of them can be divided into four categories:
+    - All of these can be divided in the following manner:
-        - Account: all operations related to the user's account management, such as login, signup, delete, etc
+        - account: all operations related to the user's account management, such as login, signup, delete, etc
-        - Private: all operations related to the user's data management, such as their grades and reviews
+        - private: all operations related to the user's data management, such as getting/updating their grades and reviews
-        - Public: all operations related to data that is public (including non-registered users), such as subject data
+        - public: all operations related to data that is public (including non-registered users), such as subject data
-        - Restricted: all operations related to data that is only accessible by registered users (aggregated data)
+        - restricted: all operations related to data that is only accessible by registered users (aggregated data)

 #### **utils**